-

 Huangjin Gui (黄金桂): Anxi's "golden osmanthus" fragrance

-Huangjin Gui (黄金桂, Huángjīn guì), whose name translates as “Golden Osmanthus” (sometimes also “Golden Cinnamon”), is one of the famous oolongs, originating, like its famous brother Tie Guanyin, from Anxi County (安溪县, Ānxī xiàn) in Quanzhou City, Fujian Province.
-This tea belongs to the oolongs of weak fermentation and is valued for its incredibly bright, floral aroma and refreshing taste.
+Huangjin Gui (黄金桂, Huángjīn guì), whose name translates as "Golden Osmanthus" (sometimes also "Golden Cinnamon"), is a renowned oolong tea, originating, like its renowned cousin Tie Guanyin, from Anxi County (安溪县, Ānxī xiàn) in Quanzhou City, Fujian Province.
+This lightly fermented oolong tea is prized for its incredibly vibrant, floral aroma and refreshing flavor.

 Origin and Legend

-The Huangjin Gui tea plantations are located on the fertile mountain slopes of Anxi County at an altitude of 700-900 meters above sea level.
-It is believed that the tea got its name due to two features: a wonderful aroma reminiscent of the fragrance of blooming osmanthus and a beautiful golden hue of the infusion and brewed leaves.
+The Huangjin Gui tea plantations are located on the fertile mountain slopes of Anxi County, at an altitude of 700-900 meters above sea level.
+The tea is believed to have received its name from two characteristics: its wonderful aroma, reminiscent of blooming osmanthus, and the beautiful golden hue of the infusion and brewed leaves.

-There is a nice legend about the origin of this variety.
-Long ago in Anxi, a newlywed couple received two tea seedlings as a gift on their wedding day.
-They planted them near their house, the bushes took root and yielded a harvest of tea with a delightful aroma.
-They liked the tea so much that they began to grow it, and over time it received its "golden" name and wide popularity.
+There's a charming legend about the origin of this variety.
+Long ago in Anxi, a newlywed couple received two tea plants as a gift on their wedding day.
+They planted them near their home, the bushes took root, and produced a harvest of tea with a delightful aroma.
+They liked the tea so much that they began cultivating it, and over time, it earned its "golden" name and became widely known.

 Production and appearance

-To make Huangjin Gui, tender young shoots with two or three upper leaves are used.
+To make Huangjin Gui, tender young shoots with two or three outer leaves are used.
 The production technology is typical for light oolongs:

 - The raw materials are dried for a short time in the fresh air.